Barnsley

 The tiny community of Barnsley, Manitoba sits between Carman and Elm Creek.
 At one time, Barnsley was served by the Canadian Pacific Railway via its Carman subdivision (Barnsley was mile 6.0).
 The rail was taken up but the Barnsley grain elevators remained.

-There are two elevators present today.
+There is one elevator present today.

 Drone view of Barnsley, MB grain elevators, May 2019